- Home

 After losing his family in the 9/11 terrorist attacks on New York City, bereaved husband and father Charlie (Adam Sandler) runs into his old college roommate, Alan (Don Cheadle).

-As the pair rekindle their friendship, Alan begins to help Charlie break out of his cycle of avoidance and both men are given the strength to persevere during a turning point in their lives.
+As the pair rekindle their friendship, Alan helps Charlie break out of his cycle of avoidance and both men are given the strength to persevere.

 Reign Over Me is a compelling demonstration of grief and how our relationships with others can get us through the most difficult times in life.